 Blakenham Woodland Garden; snowdrops in a magical Suffolk setting

 Garden owner Marcia Blakenham is a self-confessed ‘galanthophile groupie’.
-Happier to follow and learn from the snowdrops experts and to busy herself with the division of the plants in her woodland garden, than be able to identify each by name, she shares her joy of snowdrops and the magical Blakenham Woodland Garden in this gentle, virtual visit in lieu of opening.
+Happier to follow and learn from the snowdrops experts and to busy herself with the division of the plants in her woodland garden, than be able to identify each by name, she shares her joy of snowdrops and the magical Blakenham Woodland Garden in this gentle, virtual visit in lieu of the opening in 2021.

 More about Blakenham Woodland Garden